 Step 2: Add the CNAME to your ActiveCampaign account

-- Log in to your reseller panel.
-Look for the account and click the Down Arrow on the right of the account.
-Click on the “Change” link
+- Log in to your Reseller Dashboard.
+Look for the account and click the down caret on the right of the account.
+Click on the “Change” link.

 You’re all set!

 Note that it can take up to 48 hours for changes to take effect.
 If your CNAME does not work right away, it probably has not propagated yet.